 We’re seeing a similar thing with open borders.
 It’s common to blame the greedy cheap labor lobbies for buying off pols in both parties, but there’s not a ton of evidence for it.
 The guys doing most of the hiring of illegals are small businesses with no lobbying power.
 Amnesty actually harms the cheap labor lobbies because it would end the under the table hiring.
 Yeah, there are cheap labor lobbies, but they are not the bogeymen many imagine.

-Steve Sailer has different theories.
-In this post about Paul Ryan, he blames lazy black people.
+Steve Sailer has other ideas.
+In this post about Paul Ryan, he blames black people.

 In the early 1990s I visited the Milwaukee fairgrounds on the lakefront a couple of times for various festivals.
 I recall being struck by how African Americans made up a large percentage of the partiers at the festivals, but a small percentage of the workers.
 Most of the work seemed to be getting done by Mexicans.